Celebrate a special day with this wonderfully delicious Hazelnut Mousse Cake. It is unexpectedly easy to make and will satisfy every taste!

 The Hazelnut Mousse Cake contains two types of mousse and only one of them needs gelatin to be added.
 The reason why you don’t need gelatin in the other one is because it contains enough quantity of dark chocolate to make the mousse stiff.

-Check out some more of my recipes with hazelnuts:
+You may like also some of my other recipes with hazelnuts:

 Hazelnut Mousse Cake